 Before you allow your tenants to have pets, you should have a detailed pet policy in place.
 This policy should outline the rules for both tenants and their pets.
 This policy should be an included clause in your lease agreement so that all tenants understand the rules for pets.
 Here are five steps landlords should follow to make their rental pet friendly.

-Before signing any type of lease or pet policy with a prospective tenant, you will want to ask the tenant certain questions, meet their animal in person (specifically a dog or cat) and see how the tenant interacts with their animal.
+Just as selecting a tenant for your property involves asking the right questions, so does selecting the right pet.
+Before signing any type of lease or pet policy with a prospective tenant, you will want to ask the tenant certain questions.

 - Where did you get the pet?